kristoferlund/ic-siws/packages/ic_siws_js/README.md

 ## Usage with React

-> Use the React submodule for complete integration examples.
+> [!TIP]
+> A complete React example can be found in the [ic-siws-react-demo](xxx) repository.

-The React submodule comes with `SiweIdentityProvider` that makes the `SiweManager` available to all components in the app.
+The React submodule comes with the `SiweIdentityProvider` component that makes the `SiweManager` available throughout the app.
 It also provides a `useSiwe` hook that can be used to interact with the `SiweManager` instance.

 ### 1. Setup the `SiweIdentityProvider` component